The Coral Restoration Foundation

 The Coral Restoration Foundation (CRF), a nonprofit organization based in the Florida Keys, was established with the goal of rejuvenating the Caribbean reefs.
 Two keystone species, Elkhorn (Acropora palmata) and staghorn coral (Acropora cervicornis), grow here in expansive, branching thickets, offering crucial habitat for a myriad of fish and invertebrates.
 Flourishing in shallow, warm waters, these corals are particularly vulnerable to the adverse impacts of climate change, making them the focal point of CRF’s restoration efforts.

-Once selected, the coral fragments are then affixed to CRF’s floating nurseries, which serve as a temporary home for the corals to grow and develop.
+Once selected, the coral fragments are affixed to CRF’s floating nurseries, which serve as a temporary home for the corals to mature.
 Free from predators and sedimentation, the corals thrive suspended in the shallow, sunlit waters.
 After several months of growth, they are transplanted back onto degraded areas of the reef, which was the most rewarding part of my experience.
 We used milk crates to carefully transport the delicate corals and secured them to the reef using zip ties or epoxy.
 This act requires precision, considering factors such as appropriate spacing and substrate conditions to optimize attachment and ensure future success.
 Across their restoration sites in the Caribbean, several hundred hectares of reef have been reclaimed, resulting in the resurgence of local fish populations.
-While the road ahead will be incredibly challenging for corals, I’m heartened by the work of CRF and remain hopeful for the future.
+While the road ahead will be incredibly challenging for coral reefs, I’m heartened by the work of CRF and remain hopeful for the future.

 DSC08533